Oren93/sign_lang_data/README.md

   - When the user clicks on a gloss they can view the videos associated with that gloss and see more information about it (or at least the information we have).
 - We should add a progress bar to th front page showing how many glosses have at least one recording and another progress bar showing how many videos have at least five recordings.
 - Oren tried to deploy to Heroku and didn't have enough to make it work fully yet.
 He will continue working on that.

+### 23/08/2024

+- Joao has been working on tweaking the UI.
+Now there is probably a time to push the code to the main branch.
+- Oren has managed to deploy the backend, migrations work properly.
+Needs to build the frontend and serve the static files created from the backend to make it work.
+- Goal for next meeting is to have a deployed demo to navigate through.